vhl/okta-auth-proxy/README.md

 # Okta Auth Proxy

+**This is a fork of the original project that contains significant changes to its functionality.
+See the Git history for details.**

 The idea is that you run this along-side an nginx instance, and it'll handle authentication for you for an application or page that doesn't understand SAML or okta.

 # Configuration